flyway/flywaydb.org/documentation/database/postgresql.md

 `jdbc:postgresql://<host>:<port>/<database>?user=myUsername&password=myPassword&<key1>=<value1>&<key2>=<value2>...`

 In this case, they do not need to be passed separately in configuration and the Flyway commandline will not prompt for them.
+Flyway supports SCRAM authentication encryption transparently using the current driver (42.2.14) - note that `.jre6` and `.jre7` versions of the driver for older JREs do not support it.

 ### Example